-What are the traits of high performing leaders?
+What are the traits of high-performing leaders?

-Because of my line of my work I am fortunate to spend time with many successful people and study and research the topic even more.
+Because of my line of work, I am fortunate to spend time with many successful people and study and research the topic even more.
 One theme that runs through of my experience/research is that financial success (while important) is not the primary driver of an individual business leader’s success.
 It is more of an outcome for doing something else well and caring about how you do it.
-Of course the money is nice (and well deserved), but is not what gets most of them up and out the door in the morning.
+Of course, the money is nice (and well deserved), but it is not what gets most of them up and out the door in the morning.
 Five traits have emerged as indicative of a leader’s potential to separate themselves from the pack:

-- They embrace solving problems that most people would rather not deal with;
+- They embrace solving problems that most people would rather not deal with.

-- They want to make a tangible positive difference in the lives of other people;
+- They want to make a tangible positive difference in the lives of other people.

 - They continually push themselves to learn, grow and get better.

 Leading others is no easy skill.
-Only a small minority of the population has any natural inclination towards it to begin with.
+Only a small minority of the population has any natural inclination towards it, to begin with.
 While we are all quick to criticize, few of us are willing to risk the scrutiny and pressures of leadership ourselves.
-The best leaders embrace this opportunity and see it as more a privilege than burden.
+The best leaders embrace this opportunity and see it as more a privilege than a burden.
 They are the first to volunteer their time/energy.
 The first to accept responsibility.
 And, the first to stick their neck out when everyone else is afraid to act.
 They enjoy marshaling the talents and efforts of other people.
 Rallying people around a common objective is what makes them tick.
 If you ask them about what they do, they will tell you they feel lucky and privileged to have the opportunity to do it.

 Finally, the best leaders are never satisfied with the status quo.
 They are constantly pushing the envelope as to what’s possible (personally and professionally).
 Intuitively, they understand that comfort is the enemy of progress.
 They just keep moving forward.
 Professional development is a necessity not a luxury to them.
 They have a thirst for learning and growing and applying this information to the betterment of their organization.
 All great leaders understand that they set the performance standard and then must lead by example.